Spatial BioCondition

 • regional ecosystems with insufficient training data to apply the framework

-• marine, intertidal, native grassland and predominantly unvegetated ecosystems
+• marine, intertidal, native grassland, sedgeland, forbland and predominantly unvegetated ecosystems

-It is important to note that SBC mapping does not identify the underlying causes or drivers of condition for biodiversity, it is only intended to represent the vegetation condition at a given point in time, which in this current version is 2019.
+It is important to note that SBC mapping does not identify nor attribute the underlying causes or drivers of condition for biodiversity.
+SBC is only intended to represent the vegetation condition at a given point in time, which in this current version is 2021.

 Accuracy, scale and limitations

 The accuracy of SBC predictions has been assessed using an independent field validation.
-Results indicated that agreement between the SBC predictions and the observed field data is about 70%.
+Results indicated that agreement between the SBC predictions and the observed field data is about 70% with a mean absolute error of 13.4.

 SBC is intended to be used for regional scale applications.
 Given the resolution of the predictions, it may be useful at more localised scales but as with any predictive modelling, it is likely to have some limitations at some locations.
 This is due to: